Stem Cell-based Secretome - Exosome Treatment for Parkinson's Disease

 New therapeutic approaches that are not solely based on symptomatic reduction, such as the increase of the autophagy process by kinase inhibitors (that are currently undergoing clinical trials) are also considered at ANOVA.
 They can be included when we design the treatment plan of each individual patient.

-If you have any questions, with regards to our stem cell-based treatments and Parkinson's disease or the cost of treatment, then please feel free to contact us by clicking here.
+If you have any questions, with regards to our stem cell-based treatments and Parkinson's disease or the cost of treatment, then please feel free to contact us.

 Currently not.
 However, stem cells already hold a great potential for treating most neurodegenerative diseases, especially Parkinson’s Disease, to slow down or prevent the progression of the disease.
 This makes it worthwhile for patients and medical professionals alike to consider stem cell-based therapies for specific cases.
 Each case must be evaluated individually to ensure that the benefits outweigh the risks.
 In general, it can be said that for cell-based therapeutics which act on a transmitter and paracrine (inter-cell communication) level, the individual success is currently not possible to be predicted.
 We therefore recommend that you contact us to get an expert opinion on your case and the possibilities we can offer.